Biography

 d'or de l'année 2004" and the "Preis der Deutschen Schallplattenkritik".
 The CD's Les Noces, Le vin Herbé and Händels Solomon

-In summer 2006, at the invitation of Pierre Boulez, Daniel Reuss teached and conducted at the summer
+In summer 2006, at the invitation of Pierre Boulez, Daniel Reuss taught and conducted at the summer

 2006 Lucerne Festival Academy.